waynedog74/content/programming/How to Build Your Own Dependency Injection Container.md

 ---
-Title: "9 Things You Should Need to Know About PHP 7"
+Title: "How to Build Your Own Dependency Injection Container"
 Date: 2017-01-29 13:54:00
 Categories: [programming]
 tags: [php]